JonnDeleon/Nashville-Housing/README.md

 ```

 ## The Process is now complete!
-The new dataset can be downloaded as the housingData_clean.xls
+The new dataset can now be downloaded as the housingData_clean.xls